Sean ‘Diddy’ Combs was arrested after a year of intensifying allegations. How we got here - KESQ

 Combs appeared in court hours after the indictment was unsealed and pleaded not guilty.

-He was denied bail and a judge ruled he will remain in custody as the case plays out, a decision Combs’ attorneys pledged to appeal.
+He was denied bail and Judge Robyn Tarnofsky ruled he will remain in custody as the case plays out, a decision that Combs’ attorneys appealed.

+September 18: In a hearing appealing his detention, prosecutors asked the judge to keep Combs behind bars, telling the court he has attempted to tamper with witnesses.
+His defense asked him to be released until trial and submitted a bail package that included a $50 million bond.

+Judge Andrew Carter sided with prosecutors and agreed to detain Combs ahead of trial.
+“My bigger concern deals with the danger of obstruction of justice and the danger of witness tampering,” Carter said.

 CNN’s Nicki Brown, John Miller, Eric Levenson, Alli Rosenbloom, Kristina Sgueglia, Lisa Respers France and Sandra Gonzalez contributed to this report.